2023-24 Fantasy Basketball Draft Rankings: Point guard tiers

 3) Ayo Dosunmu, Chicago Bulls

-4) Cameron Payne, FA
+4) Cameron Payne, Milwaukee Bucks

 5) Jaden Hardy, Dallas Mavericks